geminerald/pressie/README.md

 Thankyou for visiting my project Pressie, a wishlist website designed to help people buy meaningful gifts for their loved ones.

-Please feel free to read through this Read-me and browse my project, if you have any questions or suggestions head to my Github contact details or my own website.
+Please feel free to read through this Readme and browse my project, if you have any questions or suggestions head to my Github contact details or <a href="geminerald.github.io/geminerals">my website</a>.

 Happy Coding!‍